deib-polimi/katena/README.md

 ## Experiments Reproducibility

-The KATENA container allows to reproduce both the deployment of benchmark applications and the Number of Tokens analysis as described below.
+The KATENA container allows automate the deployment of ethereum applications with different patterns:

-**The following commands must be executed within KATENA containers (i.e., after the execution of step 3 of the previous section).
-The two experiments are independent, so there is no specific order to execute them.**
+1. Diamond
+2. Proxy (ERC1967)
+3. upgradable Beacon

+Examples of this patterns and other apps more comples can be foind in the deploy-examples folder.

-- ### Benchmark application deployment
+- ### To deploy a custom application

-  To deploy the benchmark applications execute within the KATENA container the following command.
+  To deploy an applications execute within the KATENA container the following command.

   ```
   ./deploy.sh -f <topology.ylm> -c <dir_containing_abis.yml>
   ```
+  Where the <topology.ylm> defines the architcture of the ethereum network being deployed.

   The script automatically: